SmarterApp/AP_IMRT/docs/Deployment.AWS.md

     ```

 * Edit the cluster configuration and change any desired settings, paying particular attention to the number of nodes, instance type and the size of the EC2 instances.
 For dev there are 2 "nodes" and one "master".
 You can find some documentation [here](https://github.com/kubernetes/kops/blob/master/docs/instance_groups.md).

->_**IMPORTANT:  When choosing a node size, avoid using `m3` AWS instance types.**  During deployments to AWS, using `m3.medium` AWS EC2 instances resulted in unpredictable behavior.
-Additionally, the `m3.medium` instance type was not available for use in some AWS availability zones.
-Consult AWS documentation for details on instance type availability._

 * Edit the cluster configuration and change any desired settings, paying particular attention to the number of nodes and the size of the EC2 instances.
 For dev there are 2 "nodes" and one "master".
 You can find some documentation [here](https://github.com/kubernetes/kops/blob/master/docs/instance_groups.md).
 Some useful commands are:
    <pre>